White House warns Russia over troops in Venezuela, threatens sanctions

 WASHINGTON (Reuters) - The White House on Friday warned Russia and other countries backing President Nicolas Maduro against sending troops and military equipment to Venezuela, saying the United States would view such actions as a “direct threat” to the region’s security.

-After two Russian air force planes carrying nearly 100 military personnel landed outside of Caracas on Saturday, U.S. officials prepared a list of possible responses - including sanctions - for U.S. Secretary of State Mike Pompeo, Trump’s envoy on Venezuela said.
+U.S. Secretary of State Mike Pompeo has been given a list of options to respond to Russia’s growing presence in Venezuela in support of Maduro, including new sanctions, said Elliott Abrams, the U.S. special representative for Venezuela.

-“We have options and it would be a mistake for the Russians to think they have a free hand,” said Elliott Abrams, the U.S. special representative for Venezuela.
+“We have options and it would be a mistake for the Russians to think they have a free hand here.
+They don’t,” Abrams told reporters at the State Department.

-U.S. President Donald Trump earlier this week said “Russia has to get out” of Venezuela and said “all options” were open to force Russia to do so.
+U.S. President Donald Trump earlier this week said “Russia has to get out” of Venezuela and said “all options” were open to force Russia to do so after two Russian air force planes carrying nearly 100 military personnel landed outside Caracas.

-His national security adviser John Bolton issued a second warning on Friday in a strongly worded formal statement.
+Trump’s national security adviser John Bolton issued a second warning on Friday in a strongly worded formal statement.

 “We strongly caution actors external to the Western Hemisphere against deploying military assets to Venezuela, or elsewhere in the Hemisphere, with the intent of establishing or expanding military operations,” Bolton said.